Please follow the steps below before your immigrant visa interview at the U.S. Embassy in San Salvador, El Salvador.

 A consular officer can decide on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
 Do not sell your house, car or property, resign from your job, or make non-refundable flight or other travel arrangements until you have received your immigrant visa.

 Do not make travel plans outside of El Salvador

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via the method you selected when you registered online (see Step 1).
-If you have to travel within El Salvador while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+We will return your passport to you later via courier services only (see Step 1).

 If more information is needed

-Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
-When additional documents are requested, the consular officer will give you a refusal letter or sent to you in email that asks you to submit additional documents.
+Sometimes a consular officer is unable to decide on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
+When additional documents are requested, the consular officer will give you a refusal letter or send you in email that asks you to submit additional documents.
 The letter will include instructions on how to send those documents to the Embassy.

 Administrative processing takes additional time after the interview.
 Most administrative processing is resolved within 60 days.
 However, the timing varies based on the circumstances of each case.
 Before inquiring about the status of administrative processing, please wait at least 60 days after your interview.

 Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
 Please review your visa to make sure there are no spelling errors.
 We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
 If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.